TAMS-Group/tams_ur5_turtlebot_delivery/README.md

 ---

-__Usage__
+## Usage

-When running on hardware it is recommended to use the turtlebot 'Donny', since it has a funnel attached to the top which fits perfectly with a cylinder as for instance a pringle's box.
+When running the demo on hardware it is recommended to use the turtlebot 'Donny', since it has a funnel attached to the top which fits perfectly with a cylinder as for instance a pringle's box.
 There are two ways to run the demo, either with or without turtlebot delivery, as is